Killer robots: pressure builds for ban as governments meet

 Pointing to the 1997 ban on landmines, now one of the most widely accepted treaties in international law, and the ban on cluster munitions, which has 120 signatories, Wareham says: “History shows how responsible governments have found it necessary in the past to supplement the limits already provided in the international legal framework due to the significant threat posed to civilians.”

-on targets and is expected to be fully autonomous
+Russia’s Armata T-14 battle tank can autonomously fire on targets and is expected to be fully autonomous in the near future.
+Photograph: Grigory Dukor/Reuters |

 It is believed that the weaponisation of artificial intelligence could bring the world closer to apocalypse than ever before.
 “Imagine swarms of autonomous tanks and jet fighters meeting on a border and one of them fires in error or because it has been hacked,” says Noel Sharkey, professor of artificial intelligence and robots at the University of Sheffield, who first wrote about the reality of robot war in 2007.